Updated July 3, 2023

 c.
 Date command – With File Operation

-In the Linux environment, we can use the date command in a different way.
+In the Linux environment, we can use the date command differently.
 Here, we are able to find the last modification time of the file.
-To get this timestamp, we need to use the “-r” option with the command.
+We need to use the “-r” option with the command to get this timestamp.

 date -r /etc/passwd

-- As per the below screenshot, we are able to find the last modification time of the file “/etc/passwd”.
+- As per the screenshot below, we can find the last modification time of the file “/etc/passwd”.

 d.
 Date Command – Display Past Date

-In date command, we are having the functionality to display the past date in different formats.
+In the date command, we have the functionality to display the past date in different formats.

 date --date="2 day ago"